-Google My Business shows those little boxes on the search engine results that you sometimes see when you search for something.
+Google My Business shows those little boxes on the search engine results you sometimes see when searching for something.
 This means that in addition to showing up in the search results, this gives you another chance to show up.
 You create this listing by claiming your business with Google.
 There are some optimization strategies that you can also apply.
 These increase your chances of showing up a bit more and can help attract people to your site.

 Why Building Your Google My Business Listing Matters